grafana/writers-toolkit/docs/static/templates/reference-template.md

 The [Glossary](https://grafana.com/docs/grafana/latest/guides/glossary/) provides an example of reference data in a table.

-### Empty markdown table
+### Empty Markdown table

-While you might not need a heading for each table, headings are a good way to chunk information if you have several tables.
-They also make the content easy to skim.
-Use headings or intro paragraphs like this one to explain to the reader what the information in the table is used for.
+Although you might not need a heading for each table, headings are a way to chunk information if you have several tables.
+Headings also make content easy to skim.
+Use headings (or introductory paragraphs such as this one) to provide the reader with context about the information in the table and its use.

 |     |     |     |     |     |     |
 | :-- | :-- | :-: | :-: | --: | --: |